finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 api_instance = lusid.TransactionPortfoliosApi(lusid.ApiClient(configuration))
 scope = 'scope_example' # str | The scope of the transaction portfolio.
 code = 'code_example' # str | The code of the transaction portfolio.
-Together with the scope this uniquely identifies              the transaction portfolio. effective_at = 'effective_at_example' # str | The effective datetime at which the holding adjustments should be undone.
+Together with the scope this uniquely identifies              the transaction portfolio. effective_at = 'effective_at_example' # str | The effective datetime or cut label at which the holding adjustments should be undone.

 try:
     # [EARLY ACCESS] Cancel adjust holdings